-Searching for the absolute best lemon meringue pie recipe?
+Searching for the absolute Best Lemon Meringue Pie Recipe?
 Look no further!
 Made with the butteriest homemade pie crust, a creamy tart lemon curd filling and piled high with fluffy clouds of sweet meringue, this pie is a lemon lover’s dream come true!
-If you love this recipe, you will also love this Lemon Layer Cake and Mango Lemon Bars.

 I love days of endless baking.
 I love recipe testing until there’s flour in my hair and butter under my nails.
 I love the cozy heat that comes off the oven and the smell of a freshly baked pie.
 These moments are my definition of pure magic.

 There are a lot of roles I play everyday: wife, mom, business-owner, baker, writer, and about a dozen more titles.
 I don’t mind the hectic days or lack of sleep (every parent feels me on that one), but I do miss the kitchen.

 Don’t get me wrong, I’m in the kitchen a lot but as Grandbaby Cakes (and my family) has grown, I’ve had to step away from the stove.
 There aren’t enough hours in a day to take calls, sit in on meetings, play with my daughter, take a shower and still have time to cook.
 Y’all, I’m no Wonder Woman.

 This week’s recipe is one that brought me an incredible amount of joy.
 Seriously, I was dancing around the kitchen as I formed a citrusy custard and whipped meringue.
 Erin Jeanne McDowell’s Lemon Meringue Pie from her latest release, The Book On Pie, is a treat to those of us whose mouth waters at the sight of toasted meringue mountains.

 Perks and Highlights of the Best Lemon Meringue Pie Recipe Ever